CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-2.md

     ![](media/image_task08_step21c.png)

-## Summary
+## Review

-In this lab, you worked on
+In this lab, you worked on the following
+- Created a new Eventstream.
+- Imported Data Generator Notebook.
+- Run the notebook.
+- Defined Eventstream topology.

 ### You have successfully completed the Exercise